Emergent Hawking Radiation and Quantum Sensing in a Quenched Chiral Spin Chain: The Model and its Diagonalization

 This allows us to replace the qubit subsystem by its spectral decomposition:

 where $\ket{I_{\ell}}$ denote the corresponding qubit eigenstates.
 As a consequence, the full Hamiltonian decomposes into two independent sectors labeled by $\ell = \pm$.
-The diagonalization of the remaining Hamiltonian—comprising the standard XX spin chain and the three-spin chirality term—has been carried out in detail in Ref.~\cite{Shanky1} using the Jordan–Wigner transformation followed by a Fourier transformation.
-The resulting single-particle dispersion relation is given by $E(p)= -2\,\mathcal{U}\cos(p) + v \sin(2p)$.
-Incorporating the contribution from the qubit sector, the total Hamiltonian can therefore be written in diagonal form as
+Hence, the total Hamiltonian can be written in diagonal form as